Kirk Sorensen.jpg

 A Home for Wood Ducks and Others

+Wood ducks, buffleheads, barrow's goldeneyes, common goldeneyes, hooded mergansers and common mergansers are all cavity nesting ducks.
 These ducks build nests in abandoned woodpecker holes or natural tree cavities caused by disease, fire or lightning.
 They will also use a constructed nesting box.
+Nest boxes can play an important role in conserving local populations of cavity-nesting ducks and other birds, in environments where natural cavities are scarce.

 Don't have wood ducks in your area?
-A duck box may even attract other cavity nesting birds such as kestrels, tree swallows, great crested flycatchers or screech owls.
+A duck box may even attract other cavity nesting birds such as kestrels, tree swallows, great crested flycatchers, or screech owls.

 Already have a nesting box?
 See our tips for building a predator guard and finding the right place to install.
+If not, learn how to build a nesting box with our step-by-step guide.

-What you'll need for your box:
+What you'll need for your nesting box:

 • (1) 1 X 10 X 12' cedar board (.75" x 9.25" x 12' actual)